Create a Healthy, Indulgent Dessert with Double Chocolate Truffles

 - Pour into a bowl and refrigerate for for at least two hours, or until mixture is firm to the touch.

-- Prepare desired toppings and place in separate bowls.
-Once the chocolate is hardened, use a melon baller or a small cookie scoop to create balls of chocolate–we like bite-size truffles.
-Roll each ball in your hands to round and smooth, but don’t worry about trying to make them perfectly round.
+- Prepare desired coatings and place in separate bowls.
+Once the chocolate is hardened, use a melon baller or a small cookie scoop to create balls of chocolate (bite-size is best).
+Roll each ball in your hands to round and smooth, but don't worry about trying to make them perfectly round.